usefulparadigm/jigso/README.markdown

-## Ultrabase
+## Jigso

-Ultrabase is a skeleton framework for building brand-new website based on Ruby on Rails web framework.
+Jigso is a skeleton framework for building brand-new website based on Ruby on Rails web framework.
 You can clone this skeleton code and customize as your will.

 ### Dependencies